 This engine was developed by the Japanese tuning company “Spoon Inc.”.
 This company was the brainchild of Tatsuru Ichishima, who wanted to build badass race cars out of his favorite platform, the third-generation Honda Civic hatchback.

 Upon the release of the 6th generation Honda Civic Type R, Honda Motor Co. was obviously taking notes on the Spoon game.
-They basically created a race car directly from the factory that you could buy on Friday, win races on Saturday, drive home on Sunday, then take your kids to school on Monday.
+They basically created a race car directly from the factory that you could buy on Friday, win races on Saturday, drive home on Sunday, and then take your kids to school on Monday.

 While we don’t know exactly how Spoon felt about this introduction, true race car fans always appreciate when their work is noticed, and hell, Spoon had less work to do in the way of chassis dynamics with a better starting point in the new Type-R.